Profound Review 2026: Pricing, Features & Honest Verdict

 Negative feedback

-- Multiple reviewers cite the high price as a barrier — one noted it costs more than their entire SEO tool stack combined
+- Multiple reviewers cite the high price as a barrier.
+One noted it costs more than their entire SEO tool stack combined

 - G2 users mention the steep onboarding curve requiring dedicated training sessions